The National Marine Pest Surveillance Strategy was endorsed by the Marine Pest Sectoral Committee in 2019. The strategy:

 - See an updated list of the molecular detection tools for priority marine pests.

 - A project is underway to sequence more than 60 marine pest species in Northern Australia.
-These species are of biosecurity concern.

 - It is part of the National Biodiversity DNA Library (NBDL).